riagoncalves/shinobu/README.md

 # ISABOT

-Discord bot based in DiscordJS and powered by NOW
+Discord bot based in DiscordJS and powered by Heroku

 ### Installation